gogopro-dev/MazeRunnerGame/README.md

 # CLASS HIERARCHY

 ## HUD
 `HUD` is the main class that handles the HUD of the game.
 It manages all thw widget subclasses each dispaying a certain part of HUD.
-It also interacts with outer classes such as Player and Collectable in order to update the HUD widgets.
+It also interacts with classes such as Player and Collectable in order to update the HUD widgets: `HpBar`, `StaminaBar`, `TimeAndScore`, `Inventory`, `ExitArrow`, `Description`, `AbilityBorder`.
 - health `HpBar`
 - stamina `StaminaBar`
 - time spent in a run and score `TimeAndScore`